jomar-liu/seng637-a5-group-5/Assignment5-ReportTemplate.md

 Therefore, it seems like they have different specializations.
 The Reliability Growth Testing focuses on the future trend of a system, while the RDC gives a real-time determination on whether the system should be rejected or accepted.

-# Discussion on Similarity and Differences of the Two Techniques
+# Discussion on Similarities and Differences of the Two Techniques

+## Similarities
+1. Similar data input: both mainly require failure occurrences and time.
+2. The goal: both determine whether the system is reliable enough to release.
+3. Both provide statistical and mathematical proof on system reliability.

+## Differences
+1. Risk parameters: only RDC accepts and relies on customizable risk profiles.
+2. Predictive ability: RGT has great forecasting ability, but RDC has none.
+3. Purpose: RGT provides a trend and prediction on systems' reliability, while RDC helps to make reject/accept decisions.

 # How the team work/effort was divided and managed
 | Name            | Section                                                       |